mm6/ethereum-lab1-hardhat/README.md

 This lab exercise is based partly on the Hardhat tutorial [found here.](https://hardhat.org/tutorial)

-The deliverable is a single well labelled pdf file with answers for E.1. through E.11.
+The deliverable is a single well labelled pdf file with answers for E.1. through E.13.

+**Policy on Using Copilot:**

+[Copilot](https://www.cmu.edu/computing/services/ai/copilot/index.html) may be used to help with Part 1 (Installations).
+Please do not use it on Part 2 (Debugging Exercises) or Part 3 (Using the Interactive Console) or Part 4 (Interacting with Faucet.sol).

 ## Part 1.
 Installations